axr/extras/tutorials/000_tutorial/tutorial.md

 OK, this is probably overdoing it :) But this is just to show that you can use more complicated expressions without problems.

-Let's go back to `width: 100; height: 100;` and then look at the next line:
+Let's go back to `width: 100; height: 100;` and then look at the next lines:

+	alignX: center;
 	alignY: middle;

-Here we are setting the alignment point in the vertical axis to the keyword `middle`, which will be automatically converted to `50%`.
-The default value for the horizontal axis is already `50%`, that's why we didn't need to use `alignX` or `contentAlignX` on its parent to have it aligned in the middle horizontally.
+Here we are setting the alignment point in the horizontal axis to the keyword `center` and in the vertical axis to `middle`, both of which will be automatically converted to `50%`.

-If we change this to `top` or `0`, you'll see it sticks to the top:
+If we change the `alignY` to `top` or `0`, you'll see it sticks to the top:

 ![The elements are top aligned](img/2007.jpg)